uvarc/accord-docs/docs/source/index.rst

 The ACCORD Team
 ===============

-The ACCORD project was designed and built by the `Research Computing Group <https://www.rc.virginia.edu>`_ at the `University of Virginia <https://www.virginia.edu/>`_, under the coordination of the ACCORD Grant Project Manager
+The ACCORD project was designed and built by the `Research Computing Group <https://www.rc.virginia.edu>`_ at the `University of Virginia <https://www.virginia.edu/>`_, under the coordination of the ACCORD Grant Program Manager
 `Tho Nguyen <https://vpit.virginia.edu/tho>`_ (faculty, Computer Science) and `Ron Hutchins <https://vpit.virginia.edu/>`_, Vice Provost for Information Technology.